Suicide Car Bomber Kills At Least Six In Somali Capital Mogadishu

-Sunday, a terrorist attack rocked Mogadishu, the capital of Somalia.
+On Sunday, a terrorist attack rocked Mogadishu, the capital of Somalia.
 The perpetrator planned to target a government building, Howlwadag district headquarters, in the city.
 However, as he drove full speed towards the building, he was stopped at a checkpoint by security forces, triggered by his suspicious behavior.
 As a result, he detonated at the check point, too early for his target but still close enough to create some definite damage.
 The government building was destroyed.

 The three soldiers that stopped the car were the first three victims, and another three civilians, including two children, were also killed.
-At least another additional fourteen people were injured, including six children, who all now need intensive care, the Aamin Ambulance service acknowledged.
+At least another additional 14 people were injured, including six children, who all now need intensive care, the Aamin Ambulance service acknowledged.
 The deputy district commissioner, Ibrah Hassan Matan, was one of those wounded in the attack.

 “[The attacker] literally failed to achieve their goal of inflicting maximum casualties,” police captain Mohamed Hussein said.